Bluedot-Innovation/documentation/docs/integrations/Attentive/Location-based messages.md

 Attentive location-based messages
 =================================

-The Attentive - Bluedot Geofencing enables brands to deliver more personalized and effective messaging to their customers.
+The Attentive - Rezolve Geofencing enables brands to deliver more personalized and effective messaging to their customers.
 This feature allow you to send SMS messages to your customers when they enter or exit a Geofence.

 How does it work?
 -----------------

-When a user enters or exits a Zone, Bluedot will call [Attentive’s Custom Events](https://docs.attentivemobile.com/openapi/reference/tag/Custom-Events/) API with the basic user and the information about the Zone they’ve reached, then you can use the [Attentive’s Journey Builder](https://www.attentivemobile.com/messaging) to craft the content of the SMS.
+When a user enters or exits a Zone, Rezolve will call [Attentive’s Custom Events](https://docs.attentivemobile.com/openapi/reference/tag/Custom-Events/) API with the basic user and the information about the Zone they’ve reached, then you can use the [Attentive’s Journey Builder](https://www.attentivemobile.com/messaging) to craft the content of the SMS.

-Installing the Attentive & Bluedot integration
+Installing the Attentive & Rezolve integration
 ----------------------------------------------

-To start using the Attentive integration you need to have an active account with Attentive, as well with Bluedot.
+To start using the Attentive integration you need to have an active account with Attentive, as well with Rezolve.

 You can install the integration either from Attentive’s marketplace or from Canvas in the integrations section.